 Dr. Eytan Abraham PhD

 Dr. Steven Feldman PhD

 Director, Michael G. Harries Cell Therapy and Cell Engineering Facility

 Listen to our panel discussion with Lonza, ZIOPHARM, MSKCC and Stanford Center for Cancer Cell Therapy where we discussed and debated:

 - Implementing innovative platform and solutions suitable for cGMP with an aim to streamline manufacturing workflows

 - Avenues to reduce costs when developing clinical-grade CAR-T therapy

-- Discuss product quality and manufacturing process robustness
+- Product quality and manufacturing process robustness

 - Scale-up and Scale-out challenges associated with late-stage clinical and commercial manufacturing